calabiyau19/calabiyau19.github.io/_posts/2025-12-01-ghostfolio-complete-setup-guide.md

 The script will:
 1. Generate new hex passwords
-2. Backup your current configuration
+2. Back up your current configuration
 3. Create new docker-compose.yml with `latest` tag
 4. Stop old containers
 5. Start new containers